The Mystery of Al Capone's Vaults: Background

 In July 1928, Al Capone, the head of the Chicago Outfit organized crime syndicate, moved his headquarters from Metropole Hotel in Chicago to the nearby Lexington Hotel.
 Capone ran his various enterprises from this hotel until his arrest in 1931.
 He died in 1947.

 In the 1980s, while surveying the hotel for reconstruction, a construction company discovered a number of walled-off subterranean chambers.
 The television producers John Joslyn and Doug Llewelyn, who had formed the Westgate Group production company, proposed a live broadcast of the opening of the chambers, knowing that its contents would become known if the opening was taped in advance.

-As major television networks were unwilling to produce the broadcast without a guaranteed outcome, Joslyn and Llewlyn partnered with Tribune Entertainment, which financed the production for $900,000.
+As major television networks were unwilling to produce the broadcast without a guaranteed outcome, Joslyn and Llewelyn partnered with Tribune Entertainment, which financed the production for $900,000.
 Preproduction took four months.
 The host, Geraldo Rivera, had recently been fired from his high-profile position at ABC News following a public dispute with the executive Roone Arledge, and saw the broadcast as an opportunity to make a media comeback.